katiebristol/epsilon_Fe2O3_controls/README.md

 Simply launch the binder (be patient while it loads), select the notebook, and run the cells.
 Markdown has been added to the notebbok to walk you through the results.

+Alternatively, you can view the code and outputs of the notebook here on GitHub.

 ## Data

 The data used in this exercise is a combination of previously published data (Sprain et al., 2021) and unpublished data.
 The unpublished data is part of a manuscript that is currently in preparation (unrelated to this exercise).